Characters of Final Fantasy XV: Cor Leonis

 Cor was one of the characters created for Versus XIII, initially designed as the fifth permanent playable character who joined the group during the course of the game.
 When transitioning from Versus XIII to Final Fantasy XV, Cor was retained, but his role was reduced to a non-playable mentor figure.
-This was because the team decided to focus on the dynamics within the core group of similarly-aged men, feeling that an older man would not be compatible with their plans.
+This was because the team decided to focus on the dynamics within the core group of similarly aged men, feeling that an older man would not be compatible with their plans.
 His character went otherwise unchanged.
-He acts as a temporary party member during certain points, following the party in order to protect the prince and his group, occasionally joining them in battle.
+He acts as a temporary party member during certain points, following the party in order to protect Noctis and his group, occasionally joining them in battle.
 Cor's Japanese voice actor, Hiroki Tōchi, was originally cast as Noctis's chauffeur in Versus XIII before its transition to Final Fantasy XV.
-The character was voiced in English by Matthew Mercer.
+Cor is voiced in English by Matthew Mercer.
 Cor, depicted as a mature background figure of authority, was a character Mercer had not played before in his career.